KarlsruheMIS/LearnAndReduce/README.md

 The framework contains a graph checking tool to make life a little bit easier:
 * graphchecker -- check if your graph file is in the correct format

-The instances used for our evaluation can be downloaded from Dropbox at this [link](https://www.dropbox.com/scl/fi/kbpttzi2woiqfhwvgjadi/LearnAndReduceInstances.zip?rlkey=ijl6uz9indkihxc7luv92mzyd&st=bkyu8vea&dl=0).

 ## Usage LearnAndReduce
 ```
 reduce FILE [options]